 The audit is not a form of performance appraisal or a measure of their competence.

 Practitioners are not required to provide any additional work or evidence for an audit – they simply need to submit their completed annual requirements for recertification and demonstrate their engagement in professional development that maintains and enhances their dietetic practice.
-The Audit process can be found in the Dietitians portal under Audit on MyCCP.
+Information about the audit process can be found in the Practitioner Portal under Audit on MyCCP.